uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/task_scheduler/scheduling_controls/task_scheduler_handle_cls.rst

 .. cpp:function:: ~task_scheduler_handle()

     **Effects**: Destroys an instance of the ``task_scheduler_handle`` class.
-    Releases a reference to the task scheduler and deactivates an instance of the ``task_scheduler_handle`` class.
+    If not empty, releases a reference to the task scheduler and deactivates an instance of the ``task_scheduler_handle`` class.

 -------------------------------------------------------